 The transactions of the Group are denominated in RMB and most of the assets and all liabilities are denominated in RMB.
 The foreign exchange risk that the Group has to bear is low.
 During the year, the Group did not use any financial instrument for hedging the foreign currency risk.

 Bank Loans and Charge on Assets

-As at 31 December 2023 and 2022, the Group's did not have any bank loan.
+As at 31 December 2024 and 2023, the Group did not have any bank loan.